Long Live Decentralized Trials

 Clinical trial companies have few options but to pivot

-To comply with social distancing restrictions, trial managers began incorporating decentralization and virtual technologies to get projects back on track.
+To comply with social distancing restrictions, trial managers began incorporating decentralized trials and virtual technologies (such as eConsent software or patient engagement software) to get projects back on track.
 An August 2020 study by ERT reported that 82% of clinical organizations now use or plan to use virtual technologies in the future.
 Examples include screening new patients remotely, switching to telehealth visits and using the patients’ digital devices.
 Other recent posts in Biospace.com and Medcitynews.com report similar findings.

 Commenting on CNBC in June 2020, Michelle Longmire, founder and CEO of Medable, said it would otherwise have taken five years to decentralize as quickly as the industry did in 60 days.

 Trial managers may be pivoting to virtual or decentralized trials out of necessity, but the evidence points to a permanent trend of relying more on virtual medicine, digital technology and patient-centric trial administration.

 Pharma Times is among many voices that believe “virtual care is here to stay.”
 Not only are regulators and sponsors pressing for more cost-effective virtual technologies, but consumers increasingly demand digital options from caregivers, just as they do in other aspects of their lives.

 A study in the August 2020 edition of Annals of Neurology titled “The New Normal in Clinical Trials: Decentralized Studies” summarizes 10 significant differences between pre- and post-COVID-19 clinical trials.
 The authors conclude that many of the changes are “irreversible.”

 Digital transformation, a moniker that came into our parlance in the early 2000s, defines strategies that employ new digital technologies not just to augment or replace existing processes but to transform an entire organization into a better, more efficient and competitive enterprise.